mihai6398/mihai6398/README.md

 🔭 I’m currently working on different e-commerce projects.

-🌱 I’m currently learning React, Express and Typescript.
+🌱 I’m currently learning Javascript, Express and Jquery.

-👯 I’m looking to collaborate on React projects.
+👯 I’m looking to collaborate on JS projects.

 💬 Ask me about web.